aymankhan2003/BeyondBordersOrphanAid/README.md

 # BeyondBordersOrphanAid
-Website for the Non-Profit Organization
+Website for a Non-Profit Organization situated in Kenya aimed to provide accessible education to Orphan kids.